 - Cooking spray (I use Misto)

-- Green onions and diced tomatoes for garnish (optional)
+- Green onions and diced tomatoes, for garnish (optional)

-- Preheat oven to 375 F degrees and spray 9 x 13 baking dish with cooking spray.
+- Cook quinoa as per package instructions undercooking by 4 minutes.
+Transfer to a large mixing bowl.
+Preheat oven to 375 F degrees and spray 9 x 13 baking dish with cooking spray.
 Set aside.

 - Preheat large non-stick skillet on medium heat and add ground turkey.
 Saute for 5 minutes, breaking into pieces with spatula while stirring.
 Transfer to the bowl with quinoa.

 - Return skillet to medium heat and swirl 1 tbsp of oil to coat.
 Add dried basil and thyme, saute for 30 seconds, stirring constantly.
 Add garlic and onion, saute until golden brown.
 Add spinach in batches while stirring, and cook until it’s wilted.
 Transfer to a bowl with quinoa and turkey, along with tomato sauce, bread crumbs, 2 cups of cheese, salt and ground pepper.
 Stir just enough to combine.